AdobeDocs/marketo.en/help/marketo/product-docs/administration/tags/hide-unhide-a-program-channel.md

 ## Unhide a Program Channel {#unhide-a-program-channel}

-1. Unhide a Program Channel by checking the Show Hidden&nbsp;checkbox.
+1. Unhide a Program Channel by checking the Show Hidden checkbox.

    ![](assets/image2014-9-24-15-3a47-3a24.png)